 To avoid unwittingly buying a vehicle that has been salvaged, be sure to ask to see the title.
 Have the vehicle inspected by a mechanic that you choose, and get a vehicle history report.
 Using the vehicle's identification number, these reports trace the car's history, odometer readings, and states where the car has been titled.
 The small fee is a good investment when you're buying a used car of unknown origin.

 What appears to your eye to be a clean car in good condition can actually end up being a car that has been severely damaged and then cosmetically repaired.
 At the same time, there are two sides to this story.

 Sometimes a car with a salvage-branded title can be professionally rebuilt to the highest standards, and you could buy this gem for thousands of dollars less than a similar car that had never been damaged.
 As long as you have the vehicle thoroughly inspected, you might be able to really stretch your dollar by purchasing a rebuilt-salvage car.
 Then, with the title in hand, you can register it like any other car.

 If your vehicle has been badly damaged in a serious accident or by severe weather and you will be getting rid of it, then you will need to apply for a salvage certificate of title from the DMV.
-If this process is not handled by your auto insurance company, then you can call the DMV at (202) 727-5000 for more information about obtaining a salvage title.
+If this process is not handled by your auto insurance company, then you can call the Washington, D.C.
+DMV for more information about obtaining a salvage title.
 You must apply for a salvage certificate of title before the vehicle is repaired and within 30 days of the vehicle being damaged.